Sexey's Sixth Bursary Fund

 - Satisfactory behaviour.

-The remainder of the bursary will be allocated to an account in school which may be used for course related.
+The remainder of the bursary will be allocated to an account in school which may be used for course related expenditure.

-Students aged between 16-19 years who face financial hardship may apply for the Sexey’s Bursary.
+Students aged between 16-19 years who face financial hardship may apply for this Discretionary Bursary.
 This bursary may be used towards books, school trips, course costs and transport to and from school.
-When applying for a Bursary you will need to provide financial evidence to support your application and demonstrate your level of financial hardship.
+When applying for this Bursary you will need to provide financial evidence to support your application and demonstrate your level of financial hardship.

-As a school we have set out guidelines for eligibility for these bursaries and will assess all applications individually and without prejudice.
+As a school we have set out guidelines for eligibility for the Discretionary bursaries and will assess all applications individually and without prejudice.

-Households with an annual income of less than £26,000 may be eligible for this bursary and parents who are in receipt of the following:
+Households with an annual income of less than £26,000 and parents who are in receipt of the following may be eligible for this bursary:

 - Council Tax Benefit